mezmer420/dashi/README.md

 - Welcome messaging

 - Event and command handlers
-- Intensive Error handling
+- Intensive Error handling +
-- Dedicated Anti-crash system to make a crash close to impossible
+- a dedicated Anti-crash system to make a crash close to impossible

 ## Dependencies: